raul23/chatbots/README.rst

   `:warning:`

-   The chatbot is not that picky when you enter your commands, i.e. you can enter them all in lowercase or some letters might be in uppercase e.g. ``time MaDrid`` or ``Time Toronto`` both will work
+   - The chatbot is not that picky when you enter your commands, i.e. you can enter them all in lowercase or some letters might be in uppercase e.g. ``time MaDrid`` or ``Time Toronto`` both will work
+   - If the entered city is not supported, it will just respond: "Wrong city!"

 With frameworks (TODO)
 ======================